 Deep drawn metal stamping is a fluid process, reducing the cycle time much less compared to the per part cycle time of other manufacturing methods.

 Other aspects that reduce overall production time include less downtime, increased line speeds, and lower technical labour requirements.

 Reduced production time equals more profit margins for the company.

 The production and material are two main factors of determining the cost benefits of the manufacturing process.

-Traditional stamping methods continue having a role in different part productions, deep drawn metal stamping can reduce production time compared to other manufacturing methods.
+Traditional stamping methods continue having a role in different part productions, and deep drawn metal stamping can reduce production time compared to other manufacturing methods.

-The labor and fundamental economics are used to determine the viability of savings.
+Labour and fundamental economics are used to determine the viability of savings.

 Therefore, the cost of the product cycle can be more accurate.
-Meanwhile, the cost-benefit analysis indicates deep drawn manufacturing to be the most efficient method for preventing overruns while reducing costs.
+Meanwhile, the cost-benefit analysis indicates deep-drawn manufacturing to be the most efficient method for preventing overruns while reducing costs.

 Fundamentals were built into deep draw manufacturing representing significant cost savings for the end product’s recipient.